Your Questions about Young People's Courses on The STARFISH Project Answered

 Q - How much does it cost?

 A - The total fee for your STARFISH Project course including LIFETIME SUPPORT is £250.
 This is a one off lifetime payment.
-This fee is payable on the last day of your course.
 Of course there is no course fee for the attending parent / guardian.

 Q - Why is the cost of The Starfish Project course so much less than other courses?